-- 1. An order granting a new trial;2 - 2.
-An order allowing or denying a motion to dismiss on grounds of forum non conveniens, or from an order of the circuit court allowing or denying a motion to transfer a case to another county within the State on such grounds; - 3.
-An order denying a motion to dismiss on the grounds that the defendant has done nothing that could subject defendant to the jurisdiction of the Illinois courts; - 4.
-An order granting or denying a motion for a transfer of venue; - 5.
-Interlocutory orders affecting the care and custody of or the allocation of parental responsibilities for unemancipated minors, if the appeal of such orders is not specifically provided for elsewhere in the Illinois Supreme Court Rules;3
+1. An order granting a new trial;2

+2. An order allowing or denying a motion to dismiss on grounds of forum non conveniens, or from an order of the circuit court allowing or denying a motion to transfer a case to another county within the State on such grounds;

-1 Unlike petitions discussed in Section IV, a Rule 307(d) petition would be captioned "Petition in Support of Supreme Court Rule 307(d) Appeal" and would ask the court to reverse the order entered by the circuit court.
-Ill.
-S. Ct.
-R. 307(d).
+3. An order denying a motion to dismiss on the grounds that the defendant has done nothing that could subject defendant to the jurisdiction of the Illinois courts;

+4. An order granting or denying a motion for a transfer of venue;

+5. Interlocutory orders affecting the care and custody of or the allocation of parental responsibilities for unemancipated minors, if the appeal of such orders is not specifically provided for elsewhere in the Illinois Supreme Court Rules;3

-- 6. An order that remands the proceeding for a hearing de novo before an administrative agency; - 7.
-An order granting a motion to disqualify the attorney for a party; - 8.
-An order denying or granting certification of a class action under section 2-802 of the Code of Civil Procedure (735 ILCS 5/2-802); or - 9.
-An order denying a motion to dispose under the Citizen Participation Act (735 ILCS 110/1 et seq.).
+6. An order that remands the proceeding for a hearing de novo before an administrative agency;

+7. An order granting a motion to disqualify the attorney for a party;

+8. An order denying or granting certification of a class action under section 2-802 of the Code of Civil Procedure (735 ILCS 5/2-802); or

+9. An order denying a motion to dispose under the Citizen Participation Act (735 ILCS 110/1 et seq.).

 Appeals brought pursuant to Rule 306 require the filing of a petition, rather than a notice of appeal, within 30 days of entry of the order.
 Illinois Supreme Court Rule 306(c)(1).
-The filing of a motion to reconsider an interlocutory order does not toll the 30-day deadline for filing a petition for leave to These appeals appeal. and requirements are further discussed in Section IV, Part A. Also, be aware that a petition for leave to appeal from orders affecting the care and custody of or the allocation of parental responsibilities for unemancipated minors must be brought within 14 days of entry of the order.
+The filing of a motion to reconsider an interlocutory order does not toll the 30-day deadline for filing a petition for leave to These appeals appeal. and filing requirements are further discussed in Section IV, Part A. Also, be aware that a petition for leave to appeal from orders affecting the care and custody of or the allocation of parental responsibilities for unemancipated minors must be brought within 14 days of entry of the order.
 Ill.
 S. Ct.
 R. 306(b)(1); see Section VII, Part A.